ClaudiaInSweden/train-your-brain/README.md

 Each time the user flips a card, the moves counter under the memory game board will increase by 1.

-When the user has found all 6 card pair, an alert will pop-up with the message "Congratulations" You found all matches!".
-When the user clicks OK in the alert window, the windos will be closed and the user could start a new game by clicking the button "New Game".
+When the user has found all 6 card pairs, an alert will pop-up with the message "Congratulations" You found all matches!".
+When the user clicks OK in the alert window, it will be closed and the user can start a new game by clicking the button "New Game".
 To avoid accidential restarts, the user will need to confirm that a new game should start.

 When the user confirms, all cards will be flipped back so that the images are no longer visible, they are shuffled, and the moves counter will be reset to 0.

 ![Game Area](assets/readme-docs/game-area.webp)

 ### Footer